oneinacillian/docker_compose_autobuilds/k3s-deploy/hyperion-stack-deploy/README.md

 # 🚀 Hyperion Stack Deployment on Kubernetes

-Deploy a full Hyperion stack—including Elasticsearch, Redis, RabbitMQ, Kibana, and Hyperion—on your Kubernetes cluster using ArgoCD and Harbor.
+Easily deploy a full Hyperion stack—including Elasticsearch, Redis, RabbitMQ, Kibana, and Hyperion itself—on your Kubernetes cluster using ArgoCD and Harbor.

 ---

 ## Prerequisites

-- **Kubernetes cluster** (k3s, k3d, or any K8s provider)
+- **Kubernetes cluster** (e.g., k3s, k3d, or any K8s provider)
 - **kubectl** installed and configured
 - **ArgoCD** installed and running
 - **Harbor** registry (public or private)